Background and History

 Moreover, adhering to a high standard of work and according to GMP/GLP principles at the pre-clinical stage will ensure that the results are reliable, and may also provide higher levels of confidence and solid information for the company during any due diligence processes by potential investors.

-Although no FDA approval is required for pre-clinical stages, at he IND (Investigational New Drug) stage, retrospective review of the pre-clinical data will be conducted be the FDA.
+Although no FDA approval is required for pre-clinical stages, at the IND (Investigational New Drug) stage, a retrospective review of the pre-clinical data will be conducted by the FDA.

 Therefore, GLP and GMP including good documentation practices (GDP) and other GxP requirements should be met, unless any additional animal testing may be required by the FDA before initiation of the (human) clinical stage.
 FDA pre-clinical guidelines are detailed in 21 CFR part 312.160.

 Pharmacodynamic (PD) & Pharmacokinetics (PK) studies: PD studies analyze the effect of a drug on the body, while PK studies analyze the body on the drug (ADME; absorption, distribution, metabolism, and excretion).